ASK KNOX

 Claude Code stores its global configuration in ~/.claude/.
 Understanding this directory helps you customize behavior.

 ~/.claude/settings.json — Global settings file.
-Editable directly in any text editor or via claude config.
+Editable directly in any text editor or via the in-session /config menu.
 Key settings:

 {